gandhihitesh9/post-meta-data-manager/readme.txt

 **Boom!
 Added User Meta Manager**
 * Now you can handle all user meta fields values from user edit page.

+**Added Taxonomoies Meta Manager**
+* Now you can handle all term or taxonomies meta fields values from term edit page.

 = Stunning Features: =